Bryning Border Collies

 Recently Dr Wilton and his team at UNSW announced a chromosome marker test for this disease; this test is able to detect the chromosome ‘carrying’ TNS in affected and carrier animals so it is now possible to obtain a diagnosis without using the invasive bone marrow biopsy technique.
 Research has shown that the mode of inheritance is recessive, so both parents must carry the gene to produce an affected pup.
 Initially the marker test was only useful in suspected cases and close relatives of known affected/carrier animals.
 Recent research and results have shown that the test is also reliable in those dogs that are not related to known affecteds/carriers.
 While many at first thought the disease might be limited to the Australasian bloodlines, carriers have been identified in all British and ISDS bred dogs too.
 The test is now available for ALL border collies so we can test all breeding stock and eradicate this disease from the gene pool.

-The Border Collie Health Website now also contains a database of test results so far, as well as pedigrees of known affecteds.
+The Border Collie Health Website now also contains a database of test results.
 This database does of course only contain the results that owners and breeders have chosen to publish and does not include all dogs tested.

 If you would like your dog testing please contact Dr Wilton for further information.